 Not every computer science concept is absolutely necessary, and we do can learn them as we find them necessary.
 And in regards to the getting a job focus, of the fundamental goals of a coding bootcamp is precisely helping graduates to land jobs in tech, but as a learning experience alone, they are also quite great.

 While true that some people simply cannot afford attending a bootcamp full-time, there are many part-time and even online bootcamp programs now!
-Other bootcamps offer special paying plans to pay after landing a job, and for students, it’s much cheaper than a full tuition in college.
+Other bootcamps offer special paying plans to pay after landing a job.
+For students, it’s much cheaper than a full tuition in college.